Shahrukh98/book-barn/README.md

 ```

 ## Running the app
+Clone the repository, install the required packages and run the command below:

+### Locally on your machine
 Use the development mode for running the code locally and use the provided postman collection for guidance.

 ```bash
 # development